Menlyn: Menlyn Maine

 Menlyn Maine is a mixed-use development in the Menlyn and Waterkloof Glen suburbs of Pretoria and is Africa's first green city.
 It is a 315000 sqmi precinct that incorporates office, retail, residential, and hotel spaces, alongside amenities like a public park, originally valued at R8 billion.
 It has contributed to the decentralization of the Pretoria city centre and surrounding suburbs.

-The Menlyn Maine development was introduced in 2006, with developers purchasing 104 residential properties in Waterkloof Glen Extension 2 in order to assemble the land for this green mini-city project.
+The Menlyn Maine development was introduced in 2006, with the initial private developers (MMIH - Menlyn Maine Investment Holdings) purchasing 104 residential properties in Waterkloof Glen Extension 2 in order to assemble the land for this green mini-city project.
 It was one of the 16 green cities participating in the Climate Positive Development Program by the Clinton Foundation, a program introduced in May 2009 which works together with businesses and governments to improve energy efficiency in urban areas.
 It is a mini-city in which offices, retail spaces and residential areas are all near one another, ensuring that work and leisure can be experienced from the same environment.
 The green city includes a Sun International hotel and residential apartments.

 On 21 September 2016, the 65000 sqmi Menlyn Maine Central Square was opened by David Makhura, the Premier of Gauteng, within the green city.
 It was built at a cost of R1.8 billion at the heart of the Menlyn Maine development and was co-owned by Menlyn Maine Investment Holdings (MMIH) and the Government Employees Pension Fund (GEPF).
 It includes a mall with supermarkets, banks, restaurants and a Virgin Active gym among other services.
 WBHO was the main contactor in the project.